dreamgrove/dreamgrove/content/8-1-community-feedback.md

 **Authors:** Broccoliz, Voulk \
 *[Reddit Thread](#)*

-**Dungeons**: Strong M+ presence.
-Top tier damage and utility packaged with a versatile healing style make us powerful dungeon healers.
-Multiple viable builds.
-Catweaving playstyle has a very high skill ceiling which is rewarding and fun to play.
+We have a very strong **Mythic+ presence** on live with our top tier damage and utility complimenting our versatile healing style to make us powerful dungeon healers.
+We have multiple viable builds (With {{< spell 20738 "Abundance" >}} & {{< spell 155675 "Germination" >}} forming a healing-centric GCD-heavy package and {{< spell 102351 "Cenarion Ward" >}}, {{< spell 200390 "Cultivation" >}}, {{< spell 274902 "Photosynthesis" >}} providing us more opportunities to DPS) and the Catweaving playstyle has a very high skill ceiling which is rewarding and fun to play.

-**Raids**: Represented well in top world kills.
-CD oriented playstyle is impactful and provides significant healing during difficult parts of the fight.
-Shares a healing niche with Discipline Priests, a balance outlier.
-A diverse enough set of talents to cover multiple healing roles depending on healing composition (while usually being slightly weaker than those that excel in each role).
+In **raids** our CD oriented playstyle feels impactful and provides significant healing during difficult parts of the fight.
+Unfortunately we share a similar healing niche with Discipline Priests who are a bit of a balance outlier.
+We still excel in mobility and survivability but those strengths haven’t been as relevant in Uldir.
+Our diverse talents serve us reasonably well and we can fill multiple roles depending on healing composition (while usually being slightly weaker than those that excel in each role).

-**Azerite Traits**: Recent Azerite rebalancing has broadened our top tier with multiple combinations now viable (including raid trait Archive of the Titans).
+The recent **azerite trait** rebalancing has broadened our top tier with multiple combinations now viable.
+We fall into a similar position as most specs with the majority of our best traits being passive and uninteresting.
+They aren’t weak - in fact several are very powerful - they just aren’t very exciting.
+There is an opportunity for creative, engaging traits that have an impact on our playstyle.
+Azerite could be a good system.
+The glimpse we’ve received from the PTR suggests they’re getting closer.
+We’ll stay tuned.

-**Wishlist**: More engaging azerite traits that make an impact on our playstyle.
-Some trinkets that aren't another variation of a stat stick.
+**Patch 8.1 PTR Changes** \

-**Patch 8.1 Changes**: All resto specific notes are tooltip updates.
-Changes have already been in live.
+The {{< spell src="ptr" id="740" name="Tranquility" >}} nerf can be acceptable **if** it comes bundled with sustained throughput increases since it wasn’t healthy for **so much** of our healing to come from one spell.
+The currently datamined 10% buff to {{< spell src="ptr" id="48438" name="Wild Growth" >}} is welcome but we’ll need more to offset the Tranquility nerfs.
+The {{< spell src="ptr" id="274432" name="Autumn Leaves" >}} change is a positive since the old design was irritating to talent around, so long as they keep the tuning competitive.
+The duration extension doesn’t currently stack so if it stays that way you’ll never run more than one of these.
+The new {{< spell src="ptr" id="287251" name="Early Harvest" >}} trait is kind of interesting but seems to be on the weak side with current tuning.
+Keep an eye on the pins in the dreamgrove discord server over the next few weeks for up to date information on 8.1.